Sarcodes: History

 Reportedly the first account of Sarcodes sanguinea, John Torrey's Plantæ Frémontianæ is a result of the collection of Sarcodes by John C. Frémont in the Central Valley, north of the Sacramento–San Joaquin River Delta, in the area of the Yuba River in 1853.
 In Plantæ Frémontianæ, Torrey gives a detailed description of Sarcodes and provides the first figures of the plant.
 He also incorrectly states that Sarcodes is unique to California.
 Another early report of S. sanguinea is attributed to Gaspard Adolphe Chatin whose 1862 description did not differ from Torrey's.

+Already in 1888 Henry John Elwes thought the snow plant (Sarcodes sanguinea) the main object of an excursion into the pine forest above San Bernardino.
+He describes the plant in some detail.

 In writing

 Due to its unique and striking appearance, coupled with its relatively limited geographic distribution, S. sanguinea has been a popular subject of various California naturalists.
 In his 1912 book, The Yosemite, famed nature writer John Muir wrote a description of Sarcodes;

 The snow plant (Sarcodes sanguinea) is more admired by tourists than any other in California.
 It is red, fleshy, and watery and looks like a gigantic asparagus shoot.
 Soon after the snow is off the ground, it rises through the dead needles and humus in the pine and fir woods like a bright glowing pillar of fire....

 It is said to grow up through the snow; on the contrary, it always waits until the ground is warm, though with other early flowers it is occasionally buried or half-buried for a day or two by spring storms....
 Nevertheless, it is a singularly cold and unsympathetic plant.
 Everybody admires it as a wonderful curiosity, but nobody loves it as lilies, violets, roses, daisies are loved.
 Without fragrance, it stands beneath the pines and firs lonely and silent, as if unacquainted with any other plant in the world; never moving in the wildest storms; rigid as if lifeless, though covered with beautiful rosy flowers.

 In 1939, former University of California, Berkeley professor William Whittingham Lyman Jr. published a poem book called California Wild Flowers, in which he dedicated a poem to "The Snow Plant";